Why should you keep an eye on The Boeing Company (BA)?

-The Boeing Company (NYSE: BA) is -21.03% lower on its value in year-to-date trading and has touched a low of $113.02 and a high of $233.94 in the current 52-week trading range.
+The Boeing Company (NYSE: BA) is -18.27% lower on its value in year-to-date trading and has touched a low of $113.02 and a high of $233.94 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BA stock was last observed hovering at around $162.92 in the last trading session, with the day’s loss setting it -3.94% off its average median price target of $200.00 for the next 12 months.
-It is also 46.65% off the consensus price target high of $298.00 offered by 24 analysts, but current levels are 0.64% higher than the price target low of $160.00 for the same period.
+The BA stock was last observed hovering at around $169.38 in the last trading session, with the day’s loss setting it -4.85% off its average median price target of $200.00 for the next 12 months.
+It is also 44.79% off the consensus price target high of $298.00 offered by 24 analysts, but current levels are -2.83% lower than the price target low of $160.00 for the same period.

 3 Tiny Stocks Primed to Explode